 The word comes from the ancient Japanese technique of repairing pottery with gold.

-When a piece of pottery is broken, the potter fills the cracks with lacquer.
-The lacquer is infused with powdered gold.
-The gold doesn’t hide the cracks, it showcases them.
+In the case of a broken piece of pottery, the potter fills the cracks with lacquer – and infuses it with gold.
+The gold doesn’t hide the cracks.
+It showcases them.

-This old Japanese method of mending pottery can be applied to all areas of life.
+We can apply this old Japanese method of mending pottery to all areas of life.
 The idea is straightforward: instead of trying to hide your shortcomings, utilize them.

-Let’s take the example of a business that went under.
-You know that you messed up.
-Your mistakes led to the business’ demise.
+Let’s take the example of a business that failed.
+You know that you messed up, and your mistakes led to the business’ demise.

 You have two possibilities.
 You could hide your previous failures and omit to tell future business partners about them.
 Or you could highlight the experience you gained from mismanaging a business.